The Elf Queen of Shannara

 The Elf Queen of Shannara is a fantasy novel by American writer Terry Brooks, the third book of the tetralogy: The Heritage of Shannara.
 It was first published in 1992.

 Plot summary

-Wren Ohmsford, a descendant of the legendary Jerle Shannara, was charged by the shade of the Druid Allanon to travel to the distant island of Morrowindl and find the Elves to return them to the Four Lands.
-The catch was that not one Elf had been seen in the Four Lands for more than a hundred years.
+Wren Ohmsford, a descendant of the legendary Jerle Shannara, was charged by the shade of the Druid Allanon to travel to the distant island of Morrowindl and find the Elves to bring them back to the Four Lands.
+However, Elves have not been seen in the Four Lands for over a century.
 No one in the Westlands knew of them---except, finally, the Addershag, who told Wren how to locate one.